Stress Urinary Incontinence Specialist

 This condition affects approximately one in three women over 45 years old.

-What are the risk factors and causes for stress urinary incontinence?
+What are the risk factors for Stress Urinary Incontinence?

 - Pregnancy, labor, or childbirth